miczuppi/Phages-in-the-Gut-Bugs-Trial/README.md

 Clustering of UViGs into vOTUs

-The UViGs were clustered into vOTUs according to MIUViG standards, _i.e._ 95% ANI over 85% AF of the shortest contig [Roux et al, 2019](url).
+The UViGs were clustered into vOTUs according to MIUViG standards, _i.e._ 95% ANI over 85% AF of the shortest contig ([Roux et al, 2019](https://www.nature.com/articles/nbt.4306)).
 UViGs were compared with FastANI (_v_1.3.3)